Facebook Tips & Strategies

 • Choose "Photo/Video": Just below the text area, tap the "Photo/Video" button.
 Your phone's gallery will open up.

 • Select Your Images: Tap on the photos you want to include.
-As you select them, a number will appear on each thumbnail, indicating the order in which they'll appear in the post.
-You don't need to hold down any keys, just tap each image you want to select.
+A number will appear on each thumbnail, indicating the order in which they'll appear in the post.
 Tap "Next" when you're done.

-• Choose a Layout (Optional): The app will often present you with layout options for your photos, like "Classic," "Columns," or a "Frame" style.
+• Choose a Layout (Optional): The app will offer layout options for your photos like "Classic," "Columns," or a "Frame" style.
 Tap through these to see which one looks best.
-You can also drag the photos around within the preview to reorder them manually.

 • Add Your Caption and Tags: Write your caption at the top of the screen.
-You can tap the icons at the bottom to tag friends, add a feeling/activity, check in to a location, or add other elements.
+Use the icons at the bottom to tag friends, add a feeling/activity, check in to a location, or add other elements.

-• Publish Your Post: Hit the "Post" button in the top right corner, and your multi-photo post will go live.
+• Publish Your Post: Hit the "Post" button in the top right corner to make your multi-photo post go live.

 Mastering Facebook's Photo Layouts